Robust scheme for magnetotransport analysis in topological insulators: Application II: Transverse magnetoresistance

-The phenomenon of TrMR has puzzled researchers since long.
+The phenomenon of TrMR has puzzled researchers for a long time.
 A single-carrier Drude model predicts zero TrMR.
-However, large TrMR values are reported even for the simplest metals such as potassium or copper.
-This inconsistency was recognized early on~\cite{Ashcroft_Mermin,Colin,Pippard}, and was highlighted again more recently in conjecture with the huge linear TrMR observed in Dirac fermion systems~\cite{PhysRevB.81.241301,PhysRevB.82.241306,PhysRevB.91.041203,srep04859,nphys3372}.
-Our two-carrier analysis scheme advances the understanding of this phenomenon by revealing that, for any given $|\mu_{\rm{H}}B|$ value, there is an upper limit to the TrMR.
+However, large TrMR values are reported even for the simplest metals such as potassium or copper~\cite{Pippard}.
+This discrepancy was recognized early on~\cite{Ashcroft_Mermin,Colin,Pippard}, and was highlighted again more recently in conjecture with the huge linear TrMR observed in Dirac fermion systems~\cite{PhysRevB.81.241301,PhysRevB.91.041203,srep04859,nphys3372}.

-Figure~\ref{fig4} shows this TrMR limit for the two cases $q_2/q_1=\pm 1$ and more mobile minority carriers ($|\mu_1| < |\mu_2|$).
-Interestingly, the TrMR limit increases linearly with $|\mu_{\rm{H}}B|$ for $|\mu_{\rm{H}}B| > 10^3$ and $|\mu_{\rm{H}}B| > 10^{-1}$ for $q_2/q_1=-1$ and $q_2/q_1=1$, respectively.
-The corresponding $N$ and $M$ values are also plotted (middle and lower panel).
-They suggest that linear increase of the TrMR limit with $|\mu_{\rm{H}}B|$ occurs if $|\mu_1| \ll |\mu_2|$.
-The largest TrMR values for various Dirac fermion materials reported in the literature, together with the corresponding $\mu_{\rm{H}}$ values at the same field, are also summarized in Fig.~\ref{fig4}.
-None of them overshoots the limit.
-This shows that, surprisingly, all TrMR observed to date are consistent with a two-carrier model.
+Our two-carrier analysis scheme advances the understanding of this phenomenon by revealing that, for any given $|\mu_{\rm{H}}B|$ value, there is an upper limit to the TrMR (Fig.\,\ref{fig4}).
+Interestingly, for more mobile minority carriers ($|\mu_1| < |\mu_2|$), the TrMR limit increases linearly with $|\mu_{\rm{H}}B|$ for $|\mu_{\rm{H}}B| > 10^3$ if $q_2/q_1=-1$ and for $|\mu_{\rm{H}}B| > 10^{-1}$ if $q_2/q_1=1$.
+The corresponding $N$ and $M$ values are also plotted (middle and lower panel of Fig.\,\ref{fig4}).
+They suggest that a linear increase of the TrMR limit with $|\mu_{\rm{H}}B|$ occurs if $|\mu_1| \ll |\mu_2|$.
+The largest TrMR values for various Dirac or Weyl fermion materials reported in the literature, at the same field together with the corresponding $\mu_{\rm{H}}$ values, are also summarized in Fig.~\ref{fig4}.
+Even bismuth, which exhibits the largest TrMR observed to date~\cite{Science3171729}, does not overshoot the limit.
+For WTe$_2$, a TrMR of $10^5$ was reported~\cite{nature13763}.
+Unfortunately, the Hall mobility could not be resolved, which leaves the placement of this material Fig.\,\ref{fig4} open (see bar).
+Thus, all TrMR values observed to date are consistent with a two-carrier model.